Tandanya National Aboriginal Cultural Institute: 21st-century activities

 In 2020, with its 30th-anniversary celebrations interrupted by being forced to close for over six months due to the COVID-19 pandemic in Australia, Tandanya re-opened in October with an exhibition called Atnwengerrp — Our Apmere, Our Place, which included the work of five of the original women whose work was shown in the first ever exhibition at the gallery.
+During its closure, the space was used to create Still Stylin' 2020 a seven-minute musical video montage featuring reworked songs by Christine Anu.
+Directed by Larrakia rapper Jimblah, it featured First Nations dancers, rappers, and artists, performing in Tandanya and on country.

 On 13 November 2020, as part of NAIDOC Week celebrations, the centre hosted a new music festival called TREATY, featuring established and emerging First Nations musicians from South Australia.
 Performers included J-Milla, Sonz of Serpent, Dem Mob, RKM (Rulla Kelly-Mansell), Tilly Tjala Thomas, MRLN (Marlon Motlop) and Katie Aspel, with Natasha Wanganeen sharing the presenting with J-Milla.